josapex/josapex/README.md

 ### Hi there 👋, I'm Ilori Tobi
 #### A frontend Developer
-I'm a Software Engineer, from Nigeria.
-Passionate about learning, building and teaching tech.
+I'm a Software Engineer, Passionate about learning, building and teaching tech.
+I currently at <a href="https://daxxacademy.com/">Daxx Academy</a>

 Skills:
   <ul>